thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Brewer spectrophotometer.
 We found a trend in CE events of
 $+ 111 \pm 27\,\text{cases}/\text{year}$, and a trend in the
 corresponding irradiation of $+ 325.2 \pm 88\,\text{kJ}/\text{year}$.
 The peak of the CE events was observed during May and June.
-An analysis of the total duration of CE events, showed that with durations longer than 5 minutes are very rare, with exceptions lasting over an hour and up to 140 minutes.
-Finally, we have detected enhancements above the total solar irradiance at the top of the atmosphere for the same solar zenith angle of up to $400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases below $200\,\text{W}/\text{m}^{2}$.
+CE events with duration longer than 5min are very rare, with exceptions lasting over an hour and up to 140 minutes.
+Finally, we have detected enhancements above the total solar irradiance at the top of the atmosphere for the same solar zenith angle of up to
+$400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases below
+$200\,\text{W}/\text{m}^{2}$.
 Most of these extreme events occur in spring -- early summer, with a secondary peak in autumn.

 # 1 Introduction